Health & Benefits

 The federal government requires that states recover long-term care costs.
 When a Medicaid recipient dies, the state can recover the money that it spent on the Aid to the Aged, Blind or Disabled (AABD) program for the recipient.
 The money is recovered through the Illinois Medicaid Estate Recovery Program.

-- the estate is valued at $25,000 or less, or
+- The estate is valued at $25,000 or less, or

 Some personal property can be exempt from collection by the state, such as life insurance policies with named beneficiaries and accounts that are payable on death.